feldti/GsUlid/README.md

 ## Installation

-You can load GsZMQ using Metacello
+You can load GsUlid using Metacello

 ```Smalltalk
 Metacello new